Priyanko9/GroupChatApp/group-chat-app/DesignDoc.md

 7. Batch DOM Updates on Window Blur/Focus

 **Admin Dashboard and Management Features**
-The Admin Dashboard provides control and oversight capabilities:
+Control and supervision features offered by the Admin Dashboard include:
-• User & conversation management (CRUD, roles, moderation),
+• User and conversation management (CRUD, roles, and moderation);
-• System monitoring (stats, logs possibly),
+• System monitoring (statistics, logs, perhaps); and
-• Configuration (feature toggles, limits, etc. at org/system level).
+• Configuration (feature toggles, limits, etc. at the organization/system level).
-We design it to be consistent with the rest of the app, secure (only visible to authorized roles), and efficient for potentially large data sets (with search, filters, paging to help manage scale).
+With search, filters, and paging to help manage scale, we design it to be efficient for potentially large data sets, secure (only visible to authorized roles), and consistent with the rest of the app.

 **Error Handling and Edge Case Management**

-**Network Errors & Offline Handling**
+**Offline Handling & Network Errors**
-• Use navigator.onLine and window.offline to detect offline state.
+• To determine the offline state, use window.offline and navigator.onLine.
-• Show banner: “You appear to be offline.”
+• Display the "You appear to be offline" banner.
-• Queue actions like message sends.
+• Queue operations, such as sending messages.
-• Block/disallow loading new data (e.g., conversations) with message: “Cannot load data while offline.”
+• Use the message "Cannot load data while offline" to prevent or prohibit loading new data, such as conversations.
-• Service worker can return fallback or cached data when network fails.
+• In the event of a network outage, the service worker can return cached or fallback data.

 ---

-**Retry & Backoff**
+**Try Again & Back Off**
-• Use exponential backoff for retrying WebSocket/API reconnects.
+• To try WebSocket/API reconnects again, use exponential backoff.
-• Provide a "Retry" button for failed requests (e.g., messages not loading).
+• If a request fails (messages not loading, for example), provide a "Retry" button.

 ---

-**API Error Handling**
+**API Error Management**
-• 401 Unauthorized: Trigger token refresh; if fails, redirect to login.
+• 401 Unauthorized: Refresh the token; if it doesn't work, reroute to the login page.
-• 403 Forbidden: Show “You don’t have permission for this action.”
+• 403 Prohibited: Display "This action is not authorized by you."
-• 404 Not Found: Redirect and show “This conversation is no longer available.”
+• 404 Not Found: Show "This conversation is no longer available" after redirecting.
-• 500 Server Error: Show friendly message, suggest retry, log to Sentry.
+• 500 Server Error: Log to Sentry, display a helpful message, and advise retrying.
-• 409 Conflict: Show “Edit failed due to conflict,” optionally reload data.
+• 409 Conflict: Display "Edit failed due to conflict," with the option to reload the data.

 ---

-**Client-Side & Runtime Errors**
+**Runtime & Client-Side Issues**
-• Use React Error Boundaries to catch UI errors.
+• To detect UI errors, use React Error Boundaries.
-• Display: “Oops, something went wrong.
-Please try reloading.”
+• Display: "Sorry, there was a problem.
+Try reloading, please.
-• Log details to monitoring tools like Sentry.
+• Record information for monitoring programs such as Sentry.

 ---

 **Graceful Degradation**
-• No IndexedDB: Fall back to in-memory, warn about offline limitations.
+• No IndexedDB: Revert to in-memory and alert users to offline restrictions.
-• No Service Worker: App still runs; offline mode disabled.
+• No Service Worker: Offline mode is disabled, but the app continues to function.
-• No WebSocket: Fallback to polling with notice of reduced performance.
+• If WebSocket is unavailable, polling will be used with a warning of decreased performance.

 ---

 **Conversation-Level Edge Cases**
-• Empty Conversations: Show “No messages yet.
-Say hello!”
+• Empty Conversations: Display "No messages as of yet."
+Say hi!
-• Large Message: Warn or prevent if size exceeds limit.
+• Big Message: Alert or stop if the size goes over the limit.
-• Failed Attachments: Show “Upload failed.” with retry option.
+• Failed Attachments: Display "Upload failed." along with the option to try again.
-• Unresolved Mentions: Don’t break UI; show plain text.
+• Unresolved Mentions: Display plain text instead of breaking user interface.
-• Typing Indicator: Auto-clear after timeout (e.g., 10s).
+• Typing Indicator: automatically clears after a timeout (10s, for example).

 ---

 **Multiple Tabs / Devices**
-• Use localStorage events or BroadcastChannel to sync read states.
+• To synchronize read states, use BroadcastChannel or localStorage events.
-• Reflect actions (e.g., mark as read) across tabs.
+• Actions (like marking as read) are reflected across tabs.

 ---

 **Memory/Resource Edge Cases**
-• Cap queued messages if user spams “Send” offline.
+• If a user spams "Send" offline, queued messages are capped.
-• Avoid storing too many messages in memory.
+• Refrain from keeping an excessive number of messages in memory.
-• Use IndexedDB as source of truth to fetch older data.
+• To retrieve older data, use IndexedDB as the source of truth.

 ---